AIM 2018 Overview

 Developing countries often compete for investment that involves lower levels of technology and value add that investors would locate in their home countries or in other developed countries.
 This session will explore how governments can capture more sophisticated investment with a higher technology content.
 Examples of successful case studies that can be discussed include Dubai, the Czech Republic, Malaysia, Thailand and Brazil, all of whom have been able to successfully attract advanced investment after initially competing on the basis of low costs.

-The Changing Face of FDI: The Future of Productivity and Growth
+The Evolution of FDI: How Technology is changing the Future of Productivity and Growth

 A key driver for advanced investment is the availability of a workforce with the specific skills that match investor requirements now and into the future.
 With labor market disruption being a growing trend in the global workforce and economy, there is an urgent need for adult skilling, reskilling and up-skilling.